mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

 ## `__tostring`

-The final thing we need to cover is `__tostring`.
+Last of all is `__tostring`.
 If implemented, it's used by [`tostring`](http://www.lua.org/manual/5.1/manual.html#pdf-tostring) to convert a table into a string, most handy when using a function like [`print`](http://www.lua.org/manual/5.1/manual.html#pdf-print).
 Normally, when you try to convert a table to a string, you something in the format of "table: 0x&lt;hex-code-here&gt;", but you can change that using `__tostring`.
 An example:

 {% highlight lua %}
 t = setmetatable({ 1, 2, 3 }, {